Assistive Technology (AT)

 National Center on Accessible Information Technology in Education

 Promotes the use of electronic and information technology (E&IT) for students and employees with disabilities in educational institutions at all academic levels.
-Resources includes a searchable database of questions and answers, archived training events and videos, an accessibility checklist, and more.
+Resources include a searchable database of questions and answers, archived training events and videos, an accessibility checklist and more.

 NICHCY’s Assistive Technology Act Page

 Provides links to numerous AT resources including the Act itself, summaries of the Act and resource links relating to AT.Note: the NICHCY Website will terminate on September 30, 2014.